-Policy There are two policies that impact on the tax base calculation: The Council Tax Discounts Policy and the Council Tax Support Scheme.
-The tax base is based on the Council Tax Discounts Policy and the Council Tax Support Scheme for 2020-21 approved by County Council on 6 November 2019.
+implications Policy There are two policies that impact on the tax base calculation: The Council Tax Discounts Policy approved by County Council on 23 February 2022; and the Council Tax Support Scheme 2023-24 approved by County Council on 2 November 2022.
 Finance and value for money The Council Tax Base is used to measure the taxable capacity for use when setting the amount to be raised from Council Tax.
 Legal Local Authorities (Calculation of Council Tax Base) (England) Regulations 2012 prescribes the formula for calculating the tax base.
 Section 84 of the Local Government Act 2003 allows the calculation or determination to be to be delegated to a committee or an officer of the Council.
 Procurement There are no procurement implications as a result of this report.
 Human Resources There are no HR implications as a result of this report.
 Property There are no property implications as a result of this report.
 Equalities There are no equalities implications as a result of this report.
-Risk Assessment There is a risk that the council tax base could be set at a level that results in a shortfall of income when council tax levels are set.
+(Impact Assessment attached) N/A Risk Assessment There is a risk that the council tax base could be set at a level that results in a shortfall of income when council tax levels are set.
 An allowance for non-collection will minimise that risk and the budget will be subject to risk appraisal before final recommendation is made to County Council.
 Crime & Disorder There are no crime and disorder implications as a result of this report.
 Customer Consideration There are no customer consideration implications as a result of this report.
 Carbon reduction There are no carbon reduction implications as a result of this report.
 Health & Wellbeing There are no health and wellbeing implications as a result of this report.
 Wards The council tax base covers all wards in Northumberland.